savra0923/SkillReal/README.md

 This code was writen in python and ran with python 3.12.0.
 Please make sure you have the right python compiler.

+# Explenations
+I was asked to write an explenation for each task.
+Please refer to 'SkillReal Home Assignment Answers.pdf' for the answers.

 # Run the Code
 - Navigate to the SkillReal folder.
 - run pip install -r requirements.txt